Introduction to Indic Scripts

 Series note

-6) The designer’s lens
+6The designer's lens

 Most Indic fonts rely on these essentials: ccmp (composition), locl (language forms), mark + mkmk (mark attachment).
-Script-specific features come next—and each script article will name them explicitly.
+Script-specific features come next — and each script article will name them explicitly.

-Coverage versus works well A conceptual before/after panel: characters present but marks misattached, then corrected with anchors and shaping.
-“Has glyphs” vs “works in text” Has glyphs Marks collide / float misplaced Works in text Anchors + shaping stable
+"Has glyphs" versus "works in text" A before/after comparison: characters present but marks misattached and floating, versus corrected with anchors and shaping so marks stay stable.
+The real quality bar "Has glyphs" vs. "works in text" cancel Has glyphs Marks collide or float misplaced check_circle Works in text Anchors + shaping applied stable

-7) Common cross-script pitfalls
+7Common cross-script pitfalls

 Weak anchors